zerodevapp/zerodev-docs/docs/introduction/why-account-abstraction.md

 ---
-sidebar_position: 1
+sidebar_position: 2
-slug: /
 ---

-# Introduction
+# Why Account Abstraction

-ZeroDev is an SDK for creating wallets and DApps powered by account abstraction (ERC-4337).

-ZeroDev is the perfect solution for any project that needs great wallet UX, including Web2.5 apps, wallet apps, onboarding kits, DeFi apps, onramps, marketplaces, and more.

-## Custodial vs Non-custodial Wallets

-Traditionally, there are two approaches to creating wallets:
+Traditionally, there are two approaches to managing Web3 wallets:

 - Use custodial wallet providers such as [Fireblocks](https://docs.fireblocks.com/api/#create-a-new-vault-account) and [Wyre](https://docs.sendwyre.com/reference/createwallet) to create and manage wallets through APIs.

-- Use non-custodial key providers such as [Web3Auth](https://web3auth.io/) and [Magic](https://magic.link/) to generate private keys for users, which they can then use as blockchain wallets (EOA).
+- Ask users to install non-custodial wallets such as MetaMask, or generate wallets for them with solutions like [Web3Auth](https://web3auth.io/) and [Magic](https://magic.link/).

 The tradeoff here is of UX vs decentralization.

-### Custodial Wallets: amazing UX, terrible decentralization
+## Custodial Wallets: amazing UX, terrible decentralization

 With a custodial wallet provider, you are ultimately managing wallets for your users, so you can easily hide the complexity of Web3 and create an amazing UX.